uber/grafana-dash-gen/README.md

 ```

 #### Step 5: Create an alert and add it to the graph
+_Alerts are optional_.
 An alert is set on a target, each target added to the panel receives a refId of 'A', 'B', ..., 'Z'.
 ```js
 const conditionOnRequestLowVolume = new Condition()
         .onQuery('A')